-The extract above is trying to draw a parallel and make a connection between the applicant and the university, but in reality, this passage gives the reader no positive or relevant information upon which to make the candidate an offer.
+The extract above tries to draw a parallel and connect the applicant and the university.
+Still, in reality, this passage gives the reader no positive or relevant information upon which to make the candidate an offer.
 It is also a tremendous waste of a significant proportion of the available character count.

 This kind of mistake comes top of the list on the uniguide website, so do have a read of that post, when you are finished here.

 If someone were to read your personal statement aloud, it should, with a few exceptions, sound like it was written in your voice.
 The reader should feel as though you are speaking to them directly, and they should be able to hear the individual quality of your personality coming through clearly.